sergei-mironov/vim-pastething/README.md

      + HTTP(s) URLs.
      + Image blobs (either `xclip` or `wl-paste` is required for this).
    * Possible text for annotations (e.g. gets the active visual selection)
-2. A substitution pattern is requested from the pre-configured dictionary.
+2. Substitution pattern is requested from the pre-configured dictionary.
 Example of the markdown pattern for images: `![%T%C](%U)` where `%T` stands for title, `%U` - for the URL and `%C` marks the cursor position after the paste is complete.
 3. Finally, the plugin substitutes the information into the pattern and actually pastes